effekt-lang/effekt-website/docs/implementation/lift-inference.md

 ### Regions and subregion evidence

-A structured way to do so is to introduce a region system and explicit subregion evidence.
+A structured way to make explicit which capability has to be lifted to which handler is to introduce a region system and explicit subregion evidence.
 Every handler opens a new region in its body and the corresponding capability has to run in this exact region.
 Each handler then additionally binds evidence that the new region it opens is a subregion of the region it is defined in.
 The capability bound by the handler can then be called in every subregion of the handler by providing it with the correct subregion evidence.

 Consider the following variation of the above example without the `abort`-block: